 For your reference, check out the following PCI compliance rules and regulations for the five major credit cards:

-Note that Visa, MasterCard, and Discover all follow the same 4 level guidelines, while American Express and JCB have their own levels.
+Note that Visa, MasterCard, and Discover all follow the same 4 level guidelines, while American Express and JCB have their levels.

 The Importance of PCI Compliance

-After all, hackers tend to go after big name brands right?
+After all, hackers tend to go after big-name brands, right?

 If you follow this line of thinking, you are both right and wrong: